tencentyun/intlcloud-documents/product_new/存储产品中心/日志服务/操作指南/日志采集/LogListener采集/采集文本日志/采集分隔符格式日志_intl_en.md

 Example 2: Original timestamp: `2017-12-10 08:00:00`; Parsing format: `%Y-%m-%d %H:%M:%S`.
 Example 3: Original timestamp: `12/10/2017, 08:00:00`; Parsing format: `%m/%d/%Y, %H:%M:%S`.

->!Second can be used as the unit of log time.
+> Second can be used as the unit of log time.
 If the time is entered in a wrong format, the collection time is used as the log time.

 ### 9. Filter Conditions